influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.3/introduction/getting_started.md

 kapacitor define cpu_alert -tick cpu_alert.tick
 ```

-Let's replay it again and verify the results.
+Replay it again and verify the results.

 ```bash
 kapacitor replay -recording $rid -task cpu_alert
 ```

-Once the `alerts.log` results verify that it is working, change the `usage_idle` threshold back to a more reasonable level.
+Once the `alerts.log` results verify that it is working, change the `usage_idle` threshold back to a more reasonable level and redefine the task once more using the `define` command as shown above.

-Enable the task so it can start processing the live data stream with:
+Enable the task, so it can start processing the live data stream, with:

 ```bash
 kapacitor enable cpu_alert